SATM mine

 The SATM mine is a Chinese copy of the AT2 scatterable anti-tank mine.
-It is scattered either from a mine scattering vehicle or by 122 mm Type 84 rockets which hold eight mines each.
+It is scattered either from a mine scattering vehicle or by 122 mm Type 84 artillery rockets which hold eight mines each.
 The mine functions in the same way as the AT-2 with a seismic sensor that activates the mine and a magnetic influence sensor combined with a "scraping wire" sensor to ensure optimum detonation.